S3ak/fed-astro/src/pages/en/cms/ca.md

 By the end of the CA, you will:

-- have installed WordPress on a web host and created a list of products
+- have installed WordPress on a web host and created a list of blogs
-- be making an API call to fetch the products to your cross-course project
+- be making an API call to fetch the blogs to your cross-course project
 - be using query strings to let the user click to view an individual product.

 You need to complete all of the above to receive a passing grade.